Sherwin Williams Requisite Gray – is it a warm gray or taupe?

 Visit the SAMPLIZE website HERE

-What’s the best white trim colour with Requisite Gray
+What’s the best white trim color with Requisite Gray

 - Sherwin Williams Pure White